 Algin salts have become an essential pharmaceutical ingredient over the years.
 As a hydrocolloid that originates from vegetable as well as occurring as a vital component for marine brown algae, algin salts provide the plant with strength and plasticity.
 To extract algin (also called alginate) from its natural seaweed origin, over twenty stages are involved.

 The algin industry is a huge one.
 It has been projected by Grand View Research, Inc. that by the year 2025, the algin market will have reached USD $923.8 million.
 This projection is based on the fact that the compound finds its way into several uses in the pharmaceutical sector as well as serving as a suspension stabilizer, disintegrate, thickening agent, and film-forming agent for tablets.

 More than 22,679,619 kilograms of alginic acid is being extracted annually across the globe today.
 The giant kelp, known as Macrocystis pyrifera is harvested from substantial beds off the shores of California, Mexico, the North Sea and Asia.

 Figure 2.
 Kelp harvesting in California waters.
 This is the first step in the production of alginate.

 Algin Extraction and Processing - Producing Alginic Acid

 The Dental Impression Material Formulation

 Figure 3.
-Stainless steel ribbon blender used to mix 500 pound batches of alginate inpression material.
+Stainless steel ribbon blender used to mix 500-pound batches of prosthetic grade impression material.
 The various ingredients are added from the top.
-After thorough mixing, the blended impression materials drops out of the bottom of the blender..
+After thorough mixing, the blended impression materials drop out of the bottom of the blender.